-The logo integrates in one single design the interaction between different artistic expressions that shapes Imagines.
+The Imagines logo integrates in one single design the interaction between different artistic expressions that shapes our project.
 A logo is an image that synthesises a concept.
 In this case, the challenge was to create a recognising concept that could transmit the idea of the dynamic dialogue between the ancient and the modern mediated by the arts.
-The design is the outcome of the creative research and design work of our collaborators from Barcelona Ainize González and Nacho García, both art historians.
+The logo is the outcome of the creative research and design work of our collaborators from Barcelona Ainize González and Nacho García, both art historians.

 Making of: The starting point that triggered the design was to find an element that through movement could express and link transversality and intermediality, both key concepts that define the work and aims of our research network.
 Figure 1 shows a still very schematic sketch of a celluloid, a tool that embodies both movement and image.